 If unattached commanders are in the way of enemy unit's move, then just move the commander out of the way.
+This is not a normal move so the commander cannot attach.

 Enemy buffer zone

 When a unit conducts non-charging movement it may not enter an invisible buffer zone around non-commander enemy units.
 A charging unit ignores the buffer zone of enemy units.